ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <th>Description</th>
 	<td>
   <p>Non-standard variant of <code>Encrypt</code>.
 Processes data in one pass, with one call.
 Does not return any state to host, only encrypted data.</p>
   <p>This is the preferred method of encrypting data in one pass for XCP-aware applications.
-Functionally it is equivalent to <code>EncryptInit</code> followed immediately by <code>Encrypt</code>, but it saves roundtrips and wrapping/unwrapping.</p>
+Functionally it is equivalent to <code>EncryptInit</code> followed immediately by <code>Encrypt</code>, but it saves roundtrips, wrapping, and unwrapping.</p>
-  <p>If the backend supports resident keys, the key may be also a resident-key handle.</p>
+  <p>If the backend supports resident keys, the key can be also a resident-key handle.</p>
   <p>See also: <code>Encrypt</code>, <code>EncryptInit</code>, <code>DecryptSingle</code>.</p>
   <p>The <code>key</code> blob was output from: <code>GenerateKey</code>, <code>UnwrapKey</code>.</p>
 </td>